HYBleek/HYBleek/README.md

 <h1 align="center">👋 Hi, I'm Haoyang (Henry) Cui</h1>

 🎓 MS in Health Data Science @ Dartmouth (Geisel School of Medicine)
-🎓 BSc in Computer Science & Applied Mathematics @ University of Toronto
+🎓 BSc in Computer Science & Mathematics @ University of Toronto
 💡 Building systems at the intersection of **biomedical research, full-stack engineering, and AI**

 ---